Terin Humphrey: 2002-2004: Senior

 In 2002, Humphrey became a senior national team member.
 She competed in four national meets and five international meets, including the World Artistic Gymnastics Championships.
-At World Championships, she advanced to the semifinal round on floor exercise and vault, but did not make the eight-person finals on either apparatus, placing ninth on vault and eleventh on floor.
+At World Championships, she advanced to the semifinal round on floor exercise and vault, but did not make the eight-person finals on either apparatus, placing ninth and eleventh on vault and floor, respectively.

 In 2003, Humphrey competed at the Pacific Challenge, winning team silver and individual vault silver.
 She placed sixth in the all-around at US National Championships.
 She competed at the World Championships and was a member of the first U.S. women's team to win a World Championships gold medal.

 Humphrey placed third at the 2004 U.S. National Championships, improving on her sixth-place performance from the year before.
 At the 2004 Athens Olympics, Humphrey competed on bars and balance beam in the team finals, scoring 9.587 and 9.487, respectively.
 She helped the United States team win team silver.
 She also competed in the event finals on the uneven bars and won the silver medal with a score of 9.662.